gurki/dispin/README.md

 sharpenEdges -> fillLinear -> median | **4.168ms** (OpenCV)
 sharpenEdges -> fillLinear -> median | **12.56ms** (ctmf)

-Note that OpenCV probably makes use of specific hardware optimisations and/or OpenCL. <br>
+Note that OpenCV makes use of hardware optimisations and/or OpenCL. <br>
 While we do have a constant time inpainting algorithm, the involved constants must and can still be optimised.